-If you and your spouse were married and living together on December 31 you may use the filing status of “Married Filing a Joint Return” even if you did not live together for the entire year.
+If you and your spouse were married and living together on December 31, then you may use the filing status of “Married Filing a Joint Return” even if you did not live together for the entire year.
 This filing status is entitled to a $3,000 personal exemption.

 If your spouse died during the tax year, you still can file a joint return for that tax year.

 Married Filing a Separate Return

 You can file a separate return even if you are married.
 If you file a separate return, report only your own income, exemptions, deductions, and credits.
 You are responsible only for the tax due on your return and you are entitled to a $1,500 personal exemption for the filing status of “Married Filing a Separate Return.”

 If you file a separate return, you must provide your spouse’s full name and social security number on the return.
 If your spouse is not required to file an Alabama individual income tax return, attach a statement explaining why your spouse is not required to file.
 Note: Alabama is not a community property state.

 You can use the filing status of “Head of Family” only if all of the following requirements are met:

 - You were unmarried or legally separated on December 31.